Printmaking & Imaging Arts: Beyond the Studio

 Learning art is more than what’s learned in the traditional studio courses.
 Our courses are complemented with demonstrations, lectures, and critiques from faculty and visiting artists.
 Students can also join in the activities of the printmaking student organization, interact with visiting artists, volunteer with the UM Museum, take trips, and intern with a relevant site.

-The Print Rebellion and The Clicks
+The Print Rebellion

 The list of visiting printmaking & imaging arts artists includes: